gitmetheberk/ScheduleSourceAssistant/README.md

 # Schedule Source Assistant
 With all the duties a Student Leader must perform on a daily basis, it can be challenging to remember the little things such as monitoring the schedule.
 This extension aims to help with that.
 Utilizing advanced programming technology, and hours of pain, sweat, and tears, this extension now does the thinking for you.
 It reminds you when technicians should be starting their shifts, when they should be ending their shifts, and who should be on shift right now.

+To help you read through the schedule, after sending a notification, the schedule on Schedule Source is modified to show you who's getting on, who should be on, etc!
+More information on this below.

 ## Installation